-Article 3.2 - Aim and learning outcomes of the degree programme European Economic Law (EEL), to be renamed to European Law in a Global Context
+Article 3.2 - Aim and learning outcomes of the degree programme European Law in a Global Context

-The learning outcomes of the LLM programme in European Economic Law in the field of knowledge and insight of the graduate are:
+The learning outcomes of the LLM programme in European Law in a Global Context in the field of knowledge and insight of the graduate are:

-- A1.
-Enhanced knowledge of and insight in specialised areas of European Law by deepening the knowledge gained during the Bachelor's degree programme. - A2.
-Enhanced knowledge of and insight in the specialised areas of European Law that are important for legal practice, academic research and European integration. - A3.
-Enhanced knowledge of and insight in the functioning of the European institutions and of the interaction between the centralised and decentralised aspects of the European legal system, in particular with respect to the functioning of the European market place, and the interaction between institutional and substantive European law, and the external dimension of the European integration process. - B. Learning outcomes application of knowledge and insight, formulating judgements and communication.
+A1.
+Enhanced knowledge of and insight in specialised areas of European law by deepening the knowledge gained during the Bachelor's degree programme.

+A2.
+Enhanced knowledge of and insight in the specialised areas of European law that are important for legal practice, academic research and European integration.

+A3.
+Enhanced knowledge of and insight in the functioning of the European institutions and of the interaction between the centralised and decentralised aspects of the European legal system, in particular with respect to the functioning of the European market place, and the interaction between institutional and substantive European law, and the external dimension of the European integration process.